Ngaiti/Horse-tracker/README.md

 ## Project Setup

 The project is split into two folders: `horse-frontend` and `horse-backend`.
-You must run both concurrently in separate terminal windows.

 Project demo link: https://horse-tracker.onrender.com/